Jean Dreyfus Boissevain Lectureship for Undergraduate Institutions

 Announcement: early August 2015

 The Jean Dreyfus Boissevain Lectureship awards provide an $18,500 grant to bring a leading researcher to a primarily undergraduate institution to give a series of lectures in the chemical sciences and to support two undergraduates in summer research.
 One of the lectures should be of a more general nature and accessible to a wide audience.
 The remaining lecture(s) may be more technical.
-The lecturer is expected to spend more than one day at the institution and substantially interact with undergraduate students and faculty over the period of the visit.
+The lecturer is expected to spend more than one day at the institution and to substantively interact with undergraduate students and a broad range of faculty over the period of the visit.
 The undergraduates are expected to engage with mentors in contemporary research.